 “Thanks to the strong economy and record low unemployment, employers may struggle to fill vacancies because low unemployment means there are fewer people looking and thus fewer applications and even fewer who are fully qualified.
 Some tips for employers recruiting in times of low unemployment include:

-Making sure you are offering a competitive salary and benefits: you know your competitors are doing the same and it is also a great way to keep quality employees.
+- Making sure you are offering a competitive salary and benefits: you know your competitors are doing the same if they are keeping up with small business trends and it is also a great way to keep quality employees.

 — Steve Bulger, SBA Mid-Atlantic Regional Administrator, Small Business Administration